 The safety and welfare of people in our health services and hospital during COVID-19 means there are some restrictions for visitors.

-There is some flexibility for special circumstances, particularly for palliative care, so please contact your care team directly to discuss your individual situation.
+There is flexibility for special circumstances, particularly for palliative care and those with complex conditions, so please contact your care team directly to discuss your individual situation.

 Information about our services